at the East Asian–Australasian Flyway Partnership Secretariat

 Areas of Work

-The interns would be assigned to, and supervised by, one of the professional staff in the programme, communication, fundraising, administrative and information fields to assist in the accomplishment of specific tasks.
+The interns would be assigned to, and supervised by, one of the professional staff in the programme, communication, science, fundraising, administrative and information fields to assist in the accomplishment of specific tasks.

 Conditions of EAAFP internship programme